umutnazlica/MCP_VSCODE_COPILOT/README.md

 #### 🌟 Now fun part starts, first we connect to database with dba priviliges and do some dba work.

+- From VS Code, list the MCP servers to make sure you see SQLcl, and ensure that it is started and running.<br>
+  From VS Code Menu, View -> Command Palette -> MCP:List Servers (verify sqlcl is running) <br>
+- Set Copilot Chat to Agent mode and pick the model you want to use.
 - From VS Code open CoPilot Chat and start interaction with chat by giving prompts. <br>
   ```bash
   connect to database oracledb_mcp_sys